Major search for boy (14) missing in Belfast after cycling across city

 “They couldn’t see up there from Northwood Road, so they came to have a look at it from my back garden.
 It’s a no-man’s land of brambles and bushes in there - completely overgrown.”

-PSNI Chief Inspector Gavin Kirkpatrick said it believed the teenager left his home in South Belfast on Sunday at approximately 5.30 pm.
+PSNI Chief Inspector Gavin Kirkpatrick said it believed the teenager left his home in South Belfast on Sunday at about 5.30pm.

-Noah was then seen on North Queen Street heading towards the Limestone Road at 5.57 pm,” said the officer.
+Noah was then seen on North Queen Street heading towards the Limestone Road at 5.57pm,” he said.

-“An eyewitness believes they saw a young male matching Noah’s description fall off his bicycle on Sunday evening, possibly sustaining a head injury, in the vicinity of North Queen Street/York Street, but we do not know the specific time,” added Chief Inspector Kirkpatrick.
+On Wednesday evening, Superintendent Muit Clark said there have been no further confirmed sightings of Noah since 6.11pm on Sunday.

-There have been no further confirmed sightings of Noah since 6.08 pm on Sunday.
+“So far, we have recovered Noah’s block crash helmet, his Nike trainers with the yellow tick, blue tie-dye hoody, his hoody and his mobile phone.

-Appealing for help from the public Chief Inspector Kinkaid said, “Noah’s family and police are very concerned for Noah as this is completely out of character.”
+“We have not yet found the khaki green North Face coat, grey sweat shorts and a green backpack containing a Lenovo laptop.